 After these are agreed upon, these story point sizes should be written on each card.

-Team Estimation for MBIs (Minimum Business Increments) and Features
+Team Estimation for MBIs and features

-While we have described Team Estimation for stories, it should be clear we could use it just as well for
+While we have described Team Estimation for stories, it should be clear we could use it just as well for MBIs and features.

-Advantages of Team Estimation Over Planning Poker
+Advantages of Team Estimation over Planning Poker

-Faster and More Fun
+Faster and more fun

 Prior to learning about Team Estimation, we had used a technique called Planning Poker.
 We have

-found that Team Estimation is faster, easier, more fun and that people tend not to get bogged down in
+found that Team Estimation is faster, easier, more fun and that people tend not to get bogged down in too many details.

 Planning poker requires that everyone can estimate all of the items.
-In reality, however, two variations
+In reality, however, two variations sometimes occur:

 - Some people are needed to estimate parts of an item.
 Although there isn’t the role of tester in